Friend-Based Ranking: Proofs

 First consider a pair of individuals $(i,j)$ who observe each other, $g_{ij}=1$.
 By assumption, there are at least three reports on the ranking of $i$ and $j$.
 If all individuals transmit the same report $t_{ij}$, let $r_{ij}=t_{ij}$.
 If all individuals but one transmit the same report $t_{ij}$ and one individual reports $t^{'}_{ij} = - t_{ij}$, ignore the ranking $t^{'}_{ij}$ and let $r_{ij} = t_{ij}$.
 In all other cases, let $r_{ij}=1$ if and only if $i > j$.

 Second consider a pair of individuals $(i,j)$ who do not observe each other, $g_{ij}=0$.
 By assumption, there exists at least one individual $k$ who observes them both.
-If there are at least three individuals who observe $i$ and $j$, use as above a mechanism such that $r_{ij}=t_{ij}$ if all individuals agree on $t_{ij}$ or only one individual chooses $t^{'}_{ij} = -t_{ij}$, and let $r_{ij}=1$ if $i>j$ otherwise.
+If there are at least three individuals who observe $i$ and $j$, use the same mechanism as above, $r_{ij}=t_{ij}$ if all individuals agree or one individual disagrees and $r_{ij}=1$ if and only if $i>j$ in all other cases.